Toward Explainable Reasoning in 6G: A Proof of Concept Study on Radio Resource Allocation: Use Case and Optimization Objective

 \section{Use Case and Optimization Objective}

 We cast the radio resource allocation problem as an optimization challenge, which aims to identify policies that minimize both the under-provisioning and over-provisioning of radio resources within the system's constraints.
-The Amarisoft system configures PRB allocation for each cell via various files, especially the RAN configuration file (e.g., enb.cfg and gnb.cfg).
+The Amarisoft system configures PRB allocation for each cell via various files, especially the RAN configuration file (e.g., enb.cfg and gnb.cfg)\footnote{All testbed configuration files are open source.
+This encourages the sharing of code among contributors and allows researchers to improve upon the work of others under the GNU General Public License v3.0. \textit{The repositories will be disclosed upon acceptance}.}.
 This configuration specifies several parameters, including settings for the physical, medium access control (MAC), and radio resource control (RRC) layers, which influence how resources like PRBs are allocated.
 In such scenarios, let us consider minimizing under-provisioning and over-provisioning while maintaining quality of service (QoS) requirements.
 Table~\ref{tab:notation} presents a comprehensive summary of the parameters and variables characterizing the system.
 Let $f(a_t, s_t)$ represent the objective function, where $a_t$ is the action (PRB allocation) taken at time $t$ and $s_t$ is the network state at time $t$.
 We can define the objective function as follows: where $\emph{Traffic}(s_t)$ represents the amount of downlink traffic based on the current state $s_t$, and $\emph{Served-Traffic}(a_t, s_t)$ represents the actual allocated radio resources based on the action $a_t$ and the current state $s_t$. $\lambda_w$ is a weighting factor that balances traffic and served traffic.
 All values are fetched using the discussed API client in Section~\ref{Sec:testbed_architecture}.
 Here, the terms \emph{state}, \emph{action}, and \emph{reward} are defined within the framework of DRL~\cite{farha_drl_ref} and discussed in Section~\ref{Sec:REINFORCEbaseline}.
 The optimization problem can be formulated as finding the optimal action $a_t^*$ at each time step $t$ that minimizes the objective function $f(a_t, s_t)$.
 Mathematically, this can be expressed as,

 Let~$\Delta_{\text{over}}$ constraint denote the maximum allowable over-provisioning margin, where the allocated resources must not exceed the required resources by a significant margin.
 Furthermore, $\Delta_{\text{under}}$ constraint represents the maximum allowable under-provisioning margin, ensuring that the allocated resources are adequate to meet the required traffic demand.
 The problem can be formalized as,